 If you prefer non-clumping litter, or you want to use non-clumping temporarily because you have kittens, this is a product you may wish to consider:

-Cat Litter Wisdom
+Cat Litter Instinct

 It is a great mystery to me as to what ancient instinct draws cats to a litter box, but I am glad for it.